rise8-us/cato-manifesto/docs/the-8-values.md

 <br/>

-[^1]: Manifesto for Agile Software Development [https://agilemanifesto.org/principles.html](https://agilemanifesto.org/)
+*This artifact draws heavily from the Manifesto for Agile Software Development, which can be found at: https://agilemanifesto.org/*